-Enabling Cloudflare Web Analytics · Cloudflare Analytics API docs
+Enabling Cloudflare Web Analytics

 - Wait for the redirect to the Web Analytics page or click View Analytics.
 It may take a few minutes for Web Analytics data to appear.

 Repeat steps 4-8 for all of the websites you want to track with Web Analytics by going to Quick Actions > Add a site from the Web Analytics Sites page.
-Adjust Web Analytics for your site at any time by clicking Manage site.
+From this page you can also click Manage site inside each website’s card to adjust Web Analytics for your site at any time.

-For more information on how many sites you can track, refer to Limits.
+For more information on how many sites you can track, refer to Limits .

 Sites proxied through Cloudflare